An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Background and Related Works

 \subsection{Radiology Report Summarization}

 With the development of text summarization in NLP, text processing related to the medical field is also gaining attention.
 In the standard radiology report, the impression section is a summary of the entire report description.
-Therefore, automatic impression generation (AIG) has become the focus of NLP research in the medical field~\cite{zhang2018learning,macavaney2019ontology,gharebagh2020attend,han2018towards,karn2022differentiable,lee2020biobert,huang2019clinicalbert,du2020biomedical,michalopoulos2021umlsbert,hu2021word,cai2021chestxraybert,hu2022graph}.
+Therefore, {Automatic Impression Generation} (AIG) has become the focus of NLP research in the medical field~\cite{karn2022differentiable,lee2020biobert,rezayi2022clinicalradiobert,hu2021word,cai2021chestxraybert,hu2022graph}.
 Earlier studies have focused on the use of seq2seq methods.
-For example, \cite{zhang2018learning} first employed a bi-directional LSTM for sequence-to-sequence generation and found that 30\% of the generated radiology summaries had factual errors. \cite{macavaney2019ontology} proposed a sequence-to-sequence abstract summary model complemented by domain-specific ontology information to enhance content selection and summary generation. \cite{gharebagh2020attend} further extracted salient clinical ontology terms from the study results and then incorporated them into a summarizer using a separate encoder.
-In addition, \cite{han2018towards} proposed a template-based framework and weak supervision based on Recurrent-GAN for generating MRI diagnostic reports to address the problem of data limitation. \cite{karn2022differentiable} trained a bi-directional LSTM based model as a summary extractor using the method of Multi-agent Reinforcement Learning.
+For example, \cite{karn2022differentiable} trained a bi-directional LSTM based model as a summary extractor using the method of Multi-agent Reinforcement Learning.